Your Complete Guide to Patio Installation

 Unless your patio is a perfect square that matches your paver dimensions exactly, you’ll need to cut some pavers to fit along the edges.
 This is especially true for patios with curved borders.
 A diamond-blade wet saw is the best tool for making clean, precise cuts.
 Measure the gap carefully, mark the paver, and make your cut.
 Always remember to wear safety glasses and gloves when operating a saw.
 This step requires precision, but it’s what gives your patio a professional, finished look.

-Step 6: Install Edge Restraints
+Step 6: Lock It In with Edge Restraints

 To keep your pavers from shifting and spreading apart over time, you must install edge restraints around the entire perimeter of the patio.
 These are typically made of durable plastic or metal and are secured into the compacted gravel base with long metal spikes.
 The restraints should be installed so their top edge sits just below the level of the pavers, keeping them hidden from view once you add soil or mulch around the patio.
 This final structural step is non-negotiable; it acts as the frame that holds your entire project together and prevents paver movement.